-$^{^{214}\,}$ Cf. article 5 of the Act of March 1st, 2003.
+^{215.} Cf. article 5 of the Act of March 1st, 2003.

-215 Brussels Appeal Court, Mar.
+^{216.} Brussels Appeal Court, Mar.
 5, 2013.
 Recognition of in-house legal counsel privilege (with reference to the Act of March 1st, 2000).
 While this decision concerned the specific context of an investigation by the Belgian competition authorities, its effect could go beyond this context and strengthen the recognition of the in-house counsel privilege in other areas as well.

-216 Estatuto da Advocacia e da Oab, Lei 8906/94 (Law No. 8906 of July 4, 1994) ("Statute") and the General Regulations of the Bar Association Statute.
+^{217.} Estatuto da Advocacia e da Oab, Lei 8906/94 (Law No. 8906 of July 4, 1994) ("Statute") and the General Regulations of the Bar Association Statute.

-217 For example, Section 297 of the Brazilian Criminal Procedural Code ("Code") exempts from the duty of giving testimony anyone who must keep privilege due to his profession.
+^{218.} For example, Section 297 of the Brazilian Criminal Procedural Code ("Code") exempts from the duty of giving testimony anyone who must keep privilege due to his profession.
 The Brazilian Civil Procedural Code has a similar provision in Section 406, II.
 With respect to internal investigations, practitioners should consult Provision 188/2018, which provides that attorneys have to keep all information gathered in an investigation confidential.

-218 See generally Statute Articles 1 and 7; Code Chapters 26, 35.
+^{219.} See generally Statute Articles 1 and 7; Code Chapters 26, 35.

-attorneys' files and communications and are generally inviolable.
+exceptional circumstances, attorneys cannot disclose, and cannot be compelled to disclose, a client's confidential information.
+Those protections extend to all of the attorneys' files and communications and are generally inviolable.
 An attorney's obligation to maintain confidentiality and the associated protections afforded an attorney's files remain even after the attorney-client relationship is terminated.

-Exceptional circumstances that may allow for an attorney to disclose otherwise confidential information are rare and include instances such as where there is a "severe threat to life or honor" or where disclosure is necessary for the attorney's defense.219 Any breach of a client's confidentiality is a serious matter and can result in administrative, civil, and even criminal sanctions for an attorney if there was no good cause for the disclosure.220
+Exceptional circumstances that may allow for an attorney to disclose otherwise confidential information are rare and include instances such as where there is a "severe threat to life or honor" or where disclosure is necessary for the attorney's defense.220 Any breach of a client's confidentiality is a serious matter and can result in administrative, civil, and even criminal sanctions for an attorney if there was no good cause for the disclosure.221